aws-samples/amazon-sagemaker-secure-mlops/README.md

 + **Two-step deployment via CloudFormation**: deploy the core infrastructure in the first step and then deploy a Data Science Environment, both as CloudFormation templates.
 CLI `aws cloudformation create-stack` is used for deployment. _You can change any deployment option_
 + **Two-step deployment via CloudFormation and AWS Service Catalog**: deploy the core infrastructure in the first step via `aws cloudformation create-stack` and then deploy a Data Science Environment via [AWS Service Catalog](https://aws.amazon.com/servicecatalog/). _You can change any deployment option_

-The following sections give step-by-step deployment instructions for each of the options.
+The following sections give step-by-step deployment instructions for each of the options.<br/>
+You can also find all CLI commands in the delivered shell scripts in the project folder `test`.

 ## Special deployment options
 This special type of deployment is designed for an environment, where all **IAM-altering** operations, such as role and policy creation, are separated from the main deployment.
 All IAM roles for users and services and related IAM permission policies should be created as part of a separate process following the **separation of duties** principle.